- Choosing the right-sized box is the most important thing to do to prevent damaged goods returns

 10 Tips to Prevent Damaged Goods Returns

 Of course, there are certain steps you can take to lower the number of damaged goods received by your customers.
-Here are few tips:
+Here are a few tips:

 1. Packing Properly

 This is the most important thing to do.
-The box is the right size for your item, and that it can protect it securely.
+The box is the right size for your item, and it can protect it securely.
 For example, you can get sturdy, insulated boxes for fragile items.
 Don’t forget to also use an adequate amount of packing material - like packing peanuts - to protect your goods.
 Then, seal the box on all sides so nothing can get in.

 2. Invest in Good Packing Materials

 Even if you’re choosing affordable options, you should be sure that your packing materials are of good quality.
 This will decrease the chances of your items being battered while in transit.
-More importantly, get appropriate packing materials like bubble wrap for protection of insulated cylinders for perfumes and bottles.
+More importantly, get appropriate packing materials like bubble wrap for the protection of insulated cylinders for perfumes and bottles.